jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (a) prohibit or impose conditions on the operation of the aircraft or all aircraft of that class:
   (b) prohibit or impose conditions on the use of the aeronautical product or aeronautical products of that class:
   (c) detain particular aircraft or seize particular aeronautical products where necessary in order to prevent their operation or use.
-(3) Any detention or seizure under subsection (1) or subsection (2) of this section shall be maintained for only such time as is necessary in the interest of safety; but, if aircraft, aeronautical products, or parts thereof are required for the purpose of evidence in any prosecution under this Act those aircraft, products, or parts thereof may be retained by the Director for such period as the Director considers necessary for that purpose.
+(3) Any detention or seizure under subsection (1) or subsection (2) shall be maintained for only such time as is necessary in the interest of safety; but, if aircraft, aeronautical products, or parts thereof are required for the purpose of evidence in any prosecution under this Act those aircraft, products, or parts thereof may be retained by the Director for such period as the Director considers necessary for that purpose.
-(4) The Director shall, if requested by the owner or the person for the time being in charge of an aircraft detained or an aeronautical product seized under subsection (1) of this section, provide in writing to the owner or that person the reasons for the detention or seizure.
+(4) The Director shall, if requested by the owner or the person for the time being in charge of an aircraft detained or an aeronautical product seized under subsection (1), provide in writing to the owner or that person the reasons for the detention or seizure.
-(5) Any person in respect of whom any decision is taken under this section may appeal against that decision to a District Court under section 66 of this Act.
+(5) Any person in respect of whom any decision is taken under this section may appeal against that decision to a District Court under section 66.
-(6) For the purpose of subsections (1) and (2) of this section, the Director shall notify any prohibitions or conditions to such persons as he or she considers necessary by such means of communication, whether or not of a permanent nature, as the Director considers appropriate in the circumstances.
+(6) For the purpose of subsections (1) and (2), the Director shall notify any prohibitions or conditions to such persons as he or she considers necessary by such means of communication, whether or not of a permanent nature, as the Director considers appropriate in the circumstances.
 (7)

 ### 22 Delegation of Minister's functions or powers to Authority